exanauts/Argos.jl/docs/src/optim/fullspace.md

 ```

 ## Instantiating MadNLP
-By default MadNLP is using [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl/)
+By default, MadNLP is using [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl/)
 to represent the nonlinear model internally.
 Hence,
 one has to convert the `FullSpaceEvaluator` to an `OPFModel`:
 ```@example madnlp